zcash/zcash/src/snark/README.md

 *   `make MULTICORE=1`

      Enable parallelized execution of the ppzkSNARK generator and prover, using OpenMP.
-     This will utilize all cores on the CPU for heavyweight parallelizabe operations such as FFT and multiexponentiation.
+     This will utilize all cores on the CPU for heavyweight parallelizable operations such as FFT and multiexponentiation.
 The default is single-core.

      To override the maximum number of cores used, set the environment variable `OMP_NUM_THREADS`